 At this point in the conversation, be ready for objections.
 “Hearing aids will make me look old.”
 “They’re too complicated.”
 “They’re uncomfortable.”
 “They never work like they’re supposed to.”
-“What do you expect me to do during a pandemic?”
 The next few questions and comments will help overcome these common excuses for not getting and wearing a hearing aid.

 I’ve read that they’re doing some amazing things with hearing aids these days.

 This one (and the next) requires a bit of homework, and it’s worth it.
 If your parent has avoided learning more about the latest hearing technologies, you can pleasantly surprise them with what you’ve learned.
 If they have done some research, they will appreciate the time you took to learn more so that you could have a meaningful conversation with them.
 One thing Akoio recommends is looking into new over-the counter (OTC) hearing instruments.
 In 2023, the Food and Drug Administration (FDA) approved a rule that catapulted life-changing, hearing technology into action.
 It legalized the manufacture and sale of hearing aids without a prescription!
 You can now easily shop for them online or in brick-and-mortar retail stores.